Tips on Buying a Used RV From a Private Owner

 1. To make sure that there are no serious problems with the RV that could end up being a deal breaker.

-2. If you do find some problems with the RV that the owners did not tell you about, you can use those problems as negotiation points to lower the price.
+2. If you do find some problems with the RV that the owners did not tell you about, you can use those problems as leverage in your negotiations with the owners.

 Now to answer your initial question "Do you think -20% from the owners asking price is unreasonable?"
-The only ones that can really answer that question are the people that are selling the RV.
-The only way you will find out for sure is to make that offer after inspecting the RV.
+Private sellers can be unpredictable when it comes to selling an RV, so the only ones that can really answer that question are the people that are selling the RV.
+The way you will find out for sure is to make your offer for 20% off after inspecting the RV.
+Again, if you find problems during the inspection, you must use them as leverage during the negotiation process.
 What is the worst that could happen?
-They could say no and who knows, they could say yes.
+The sellers could say no and who knows, they could say yes.

 Good luck and I hope that this helps.